hasanirtiza/Pedestron/README.md

 ### Preparation
 1. Download the datasets from the official sites.
 Fill in the copyright forms where applicable.
-2. Place them in ./datasets folder in the follwoing heararchy, for example CityPersons should be (./datsets/CityPersons/images/) and (./datsets/CityPersons/annotations/) for images and annotations respectively.
+2. Place them in ./datasets folder in the follwoing heararchy, for example annotation file for CityPersons should be (./datsets/CityPersons/) and images should be
+ (./datsets/CityPersons/leftImg8bit_trainvaltest/leftImg8bit/train) for training images and collapse all validtaion images into(./datsets/CityPersons/leftImg8bit_trainvaltest/leftImg8bit/val_all_in_folder/).

 3. Use our pre-processing script to convert the annotations into Pedestron acceptable format.

 ### Pre-Trained models